 \subsection{Sufﬁcient Statistics}

-The greatest utility of REM lies in the wide range of sufﬁcient statistics that can be derived from event sequences.
-These measures are numerical representations of speciﬁc interaction patterns, similar to those encoded in exponential random graph models (ERGMs) or stochastic actor-oriented models \cite{Lusher2013ExponentialNetworks}.
-That is, like how conceptual models are translated into statistical models, sufﬁcient statistics are the operationalizations of model parameters including both endogenous and exogenous factors.

-The endogenous factors summarize how the accumulation and sequencing of past relational events can inﬂuence the likelihood of the next relational event.
-For instance, \textit{inertia} reﬂects the degree to which group members’ past contacts tend to be their future contacts; \textit{Reciprocity} examines the likelihood of group member B sending a message to A if B had recently received a message from A.

-Exogenous factors refer to characteristics outside the relational event history, including individual attributes, relational attributes, as well as environmental contextual information beyond the scope of the interaction system.
-For example, sometimes the likelihood of a group interaction occurring is due to some \textit{individual attributes} of either the sender or receiver.
-An extroverted individual might send messages at a higher rate than somebody who is more introverted. \textit{Relational attributes} refer to different kinds of ties individuals might have with one another like afﬁnity (e.g., friendship, trust), ﬂow (e.g., other forms of sending messages), representational (e.g., endorsements), and semantic (e.g., shared interpretations) ties \cite{Shumate2013ANetworks}. \textit{Environmental information} may encompass more readily measurable entities like the nature of the task, restrictions on communication channels, or availability of resources.

-Fig. \ref{fig:SS} describes some sufﬁcient statistics used to model the group communications for the collaborative SAR scenario investigated in this paper.
+In the context of collaborative SAR scenario investigated in this paper, we utilize the sufﬁcient statistics described in Fig. \ref{fig:SS} to model the group communications.
 For endogenous factors, we include \textit{inertia} and \textit{reciprocity}.
 For exogenous factors, we include the human's individual attribute of \textit{command} and the relational attribute of \textit{trust} between the human and the robots.
 Those sufﬁcient statistics are by no means exhaustive, and various other structures may be encoded to capture speciﬁc behavioral patterns if needed.